Education is an important aspect of Adelaide's culture with further education institutions forming part of the city's identity.

 - A number of foundation colleges offering pre-university qualifications also operate within the CBD.

-The proliferation of campus life and student apartments and townhouses give the city a youthful and cosmopolitan demographic.
+The growth of campus life and student apartments and townhouses give the city a youthful and cosmopolitan demographic.
 The city of Adelaide has:

-- a thriving arts scene including the Art Gallery of South Australia and several smaller galleries including The Jam Factory and Urban Cow Studio
+- a thriving arts scene including the Art Gallery of South Australia, the Samstag and several smaller galleries including The Jam Factory and Urban Cow Studio

-- nightlife options, including several pubs, bars, nightclubs and karaoke bars
+- nightlife options, including pubs, bars, nightclubs and karaoke bars

 - ample shopping outlets, including supermarkets and the famous Adelaide Central Markets.